 Air Malawi Logo

 The Air Malawi logo features the sun, which symbolizes the hot African climate and is part of the flag of the Republic of Malawi.
-The sun is the same red color as the national emblem but in a different shape: in this case, it is a large circle without rays.
-This circle serves as a background for a stylized plane consisting of a wide diagonal stripe and an uneven white letter “M.” The two halves of the letter “M” represent two wings.
-Next to it is the full name of the airline.
-The lowercase black glyphs are written in bold type with smooth curves and square dots above the “i.”
+The sun is the same red as the national emblem, but in a different shape: a large circle without rays.
+This circle serves as the background for a stylized plane featuring a wide diagonal stripe and an uneven white letter “M.” The two halves of the letter “M” represent two wings.
+Next to it is the airline’s full name.
+The lowercase black glyphs are set in bold, with smooth curves and square dots above the “i.”

 The lack of sunlight simplifies the design, making it easily reproducible on various media.
 The stylized airplane is a creative way to incorporate an element of a company’s service into its branding.
-The font’s features, such as square dots and smooth curves, give it personality, setting the airline apart from its competitors.
+The font’s features, such as square dots and smooth curves, give it personality and set the airline apart from its competitors.

 FAQ